Dublin Waste Disposal: Your Bin Options Explained

 Waste Disposal Statistics

-To help you grasp the scale of our waste output, here are a few quick statistics to consider:
+To help you grasp the scale of our waste output, here are a few quick statistics to consider (based on 2023 EPA data):

-• In 2019, Ireland generated 1.1 million tonnes of packaging waste
+- Ireland generated approximately 1.2 million tonnes of packaging waste in 2023.

-• Also in 2019 Irish households generated 1.6 million tonnes of waste alone
+- In 2022, Irish households generated 1.8 million tonnes of waste alone.

-• 40% of all household waste is collected from the general waste bin
+- Just over 40% of all managed household waste was collected in the general waste bin in 2022.

-• A third of waste placed in the household recycling bins was allocated to the wrong bin
+- Over a third of waste placed in the household recycling bins was incorrectly allocated and should have been in the general or organic waste bins.

-From this data we can certainly see that waste is no small matter, and whether it is reading up on what goes into each recycling bin, or visiting local waste disposal facilities, there is a lot more that we can do to help the environment.
+From this data, we can certainly see that waste is no small matter.
+Whether it is reading up on what goes into each recycling bin, or visiting local waste disposal facilities, there is a lot more that we can do to help the environment.

 Where Can I Dump Waste in Dublin?